Hancock County, Maine: Air pollution

 The American Lung Association issues annual State of the Air reports.
 Their current score card gives Hancock county an "F" for ozone pollution, the only Maine county to receive an F score.

-Government and Politics
+Government and politics

-The county's Commissioners are William F. Clark, John Wombacher and Paul Paradis.
+The county's Commissioners are William F. Clark, John Wombacher and Samuel DiBella.

+From 1856 to 1988, Hancock County was a Republican stronghold, with Democrats only carrying the county in three of the 34 presidential elections.
+Since then, Democrats carried the county every time, although George W. Bush came within one percent of taking the county in 2000.